LEGISLATIVE ACTION INFORMATION

 MPRA cooperates with public, private, and volunteer agencies to assure provision of quality park, recreation and conservation programs.

-OBESITY Public parks and recreation facilities offer low cost opportunities for citizens of every age, ability, and income level to increase their level of physical activity, improve nutrition, and better connect with the natural environment, thereby preventing chronic and costly health problems.
-MPRA encourages the adoption of statute revisions that would allow local parks and recreation departments to increase recreational opportunities for its citizens, regardless of income level.
-“52% of people who visit park/recreation facilities do so to exercise.”
+• OBESITY Public parks and recreation facilities offer low-cost opportunities for citizens of every age, ability, and income level to increase their level of physical activity, improve nutrition, and better connect with the natural environment, thereby preventing chronic and costly health problems.
+MPRA supports the adoption of statute revisions that would allow local parks and recreation departments to increase recreational opportunities for its citizens, regardless of income level.

-SMOKING MPRA has endorsed initiatives to create smoke-free environments for all citizens and support the increase of tobacco tax, currently the lowest in the nation, which would encourage smoking cessation.
+• SMOKING MPRA has endorsed initiatives to create smoke-free environments for all citizens.
+We support the general efforts to increase the tobacco tax, currently the lowest in the nation, which would encourage smoking cessation.
 Additionally, we support the use of the increased tax revenue to be used for programs that promote healthy and active lifestyles.

-ALCOHOL AND DRUG ABUSE Alcohol and drug use is widespread and ranks as one of the nation’s most serious health problems.
-The problem should be addressed at the individual, community, state, and national levels, working together to lessen the demand for alcohol and other drugs.
-MPRA stands ready to cooperate fully to assist our communities to promote a drug-free society.
+• ALCOHOL & DRUG ABUSE Alcohol and drug use is widespread and ranks as one of the nation’s most serious health problems.
+The problem should be addressed at the individual, community, state, and national levels.
+MPRA supports legislation similar to the Anti-Drug Act of 1988, promoting community services and partnerships designed to target alcohol and drug abuse prevention through education, training, and recreation projects.

-FUNDING The state should take the lead in developing policies, practices, and funding infrastructure to promote physical activity and healthy lifestyles that best utilize parks and recreation facilities that currently exist.
-We recommend support for making parks and recreation agencies eligible for all state programs targeting youth and adults for healthy physical activities, development of life skills, environmental education, and crime prevention/intervention programs.
+• FUNDING The state should lead in developing policies, practices, and funding infrastructure to promote physical activity and healthy lifestyles that best utilize existing parks and recreation facilities.
+We recommend support for making parks and recreation agencies eligible for all state-funded programs targeting youth and adults for healthy physical activities, life skills development, environmental education, and crime prevention/intervention.

-Access to safe, well-maintained community connections is a priority for Missouri’s citizens.
-In 2013-14, Missouri was named the “Best Trails State” by American Trails, reflecting the efforts put into the development of major trail systems, including Katy Trail State Park.
-Such systems, soon to include the Rock Island corridor, contribute significantly to local economies, support conservation, promote alternative transportation, and connect communities to nature and to each other.
-MPRA supports initiatives that enable local and state agencies to develop and promote trail connections across Missouri.
-“Walking is the #1 preferred form of exercise for Americans.”
+• Access to safe, well-maintained community connections is a priority for Missouri’s citizens.
+State, local, and federal lands feature thousands of miles of multi-use trails.
+In 2013-14, Missouri was named the “Best Trails State” by American Trails, reflecting the efforts to develop major trail systems, including Katy Trail State Park.
+Such systems, including the Rock Island corridors, contribute significantly to local economies, support conservation, promote alternative transportation, and connect communities to nature and each other.
+MPRA supports initiatives that enable local and state agencies to develop and promote trail connections and accessibility across Missouri.

-The State of Missouri should help take the lead in supporting and implementing practices statewide, which protect human life, preserve the environment, and conserve valuable natural resources.
-Municipal, county, and state parks and recreation departments assist in promoting a commitment to clean air, water, the wise use of our natural resources, and stewardship of public and private lands.
+• The State of Missouri should help support and implement practices statewide that protect and enhance human life, preserve the environment, and conserve valuable natural resources.
+MPRA encourages positive action on environmental issues.
 We oppose any changes to the makeup of the Conservation Commission or to the process by which the Commission is appointed.
-We oppose any attempts to infringe on constitutional mandate under which the Commission carries out its mission.
-Any disposal of public lands for use(s) other than public recreation should be cautiously considered and be approved by a vote of the public.
+We oppose any attempts to infringe on the constitutional mandate under which the Commission carries out its mission.
+MPRA recognizes, supports, and defends the public ownership of lands used for public recreation.
+Any disposal of such lands for use(s) other than public recreation should be cautiously considered and approved by a public vote.

 MPRA Legislative and Critical Issues Committee Members